Laila Ikase

 Apple genetic resource research

-The genetic resource study, description and descriptor adaptation to the regional climate conditions was started in Sweden as a joint project (1995, 1998-2000).
+The genetic resource study, description and descriptor adaptation to regional climate conditions was started in Sweden as a joint project (1995, 1998-2000).
 The methods developed during this project have been applied to research in Latvia.

 The genetic resource study and utilisation is significant for expanding the genetic base of apple breeding.